Burmese–Siamese War (1765–1767): Lessons from the War of 1760

 King Alaungpaya took a pilgrimage from his royal seat Shwebo in July 1759 down south to make merits at the Shwedagon Pagoda in Rangoon.
 After learning of Siamese provocations, Alaungpaya declared his plan and schedule to invade and conquer Ayutthaya in September 1759.
-However, Alaungpaya spent the majority of his time in early dry season making merits and dealing with the British at Negrais.
+However, Alaungpaya spent the majority of his time in the early dry season making merits and dealing with the British at Negrais.
 Alaungpaya and his Burmese armies could only leave Rangoon in late December 1759.
-Alaungpaya had to choose the long, indirect route, going to conquer Tavoy, which had been an independent city-state after the fall of Toungoo dynasty in 1752, in December 1759.
+Alaungpaya had to choose the long, indirect route, going to conquer Tavoy, which had been an independent city-state after the fall of the Toungoo dynasty in 1752, in December 1759.
 Alaungpaya and his Burmese forces marched a long way from Tavoy to Mergui, entering through the Singkhon Pass into the coast of Gulf of Siam, capturing Western Siamese towns, taking the whole three months from December 1759 to March 1760 before reaching the outskirts of Ayutthaya, leaving the Burmese only one month to force Ayutthaya to surrender before the arrival of rainy season in May, in which the Burmese would be obliged to retreat due to inhospitable swampy conditions of the Ayutthayan suburbs in the wet season.

-Ayutthaya has a traditional strategy of passive stand in the formidable Ayutthaya citadel against the invaders, relying on the impressive walls built be French architects of the seventeenth century and the arrival of wet rainy season to ward off the besiegers.
-King Ekkathat called for provincial peripheral governors to abandon their cities and take their forces to defend Ayutthaya, focusing on central defense not intending to preserve outlying towns.
-The Burmese then marched through and conquered Siamese outlying provincial towns without much effort or resistance.
+Ayutthaya has a traditional strategy of passive stand in the formidable Ayutthaya citadel against the invaders, relying on the impressive walls built by French architects of the seventeenth century and the arrival of the wet rainy season to ward off the besiegers.
+King Ekkathat called for provincial peripheral governors to abandon their cities and take their forces to defend Ayutthaya, focusing on central defense, not intending to preserve outlying towns.
+The Burmese then marched through and conquered the Siamese outlying provincial towns without much effort or resistance.
 Alaungpaya reached the outskirts of Ayutthaya in late March 1760, attacking the Siamese royal city.
 However, with abundant food and weapon supplies, Ayutthaya could not be forced to surrender in one month.
 Eventually, Alaungpaya fell ill in mid-April 1760.
 He called a war council to discuss next actions.
 His son Prince Myedu (later King Hsinbyushin) and his vanguard commander Minkhaung Nawrahta suggested general retreat.
 Minkhaung Nawrahta pointed out the flaws of Alaungpaya's plan to conquer Ayutthaya, saying that the Burmese king had started the campaign too late, not having enough time to coerce Ayutthaya to surrender and that the king had spent time in the indirect, long route, going through Tenasserim.
-Minkhaung Mawrahta suggested that, in order to traditionally conquer Ayutthaya within a year, the Burmese should start very early in dry season, finishing all Siamese peripheral cities by December or January and should embrace shorter, more direct route towards Ayutthaya.
+Minkhaung Mawrahta suggested that, in order to traditionally conquer Ayutthaya within a year, the Burmese should start very early in the dry season, finishing all Siamese peripheral cities by December or January and should embrace a shorter, more direct route towards Ayutthaya.
 Alaungpaya and his Burmese contingents retreated.
 The traditional Siamese strategy of passive defense worked, albeit for the last time, postponing the fall of Ayutthaya for seven years.